 Nowhere to hide

 ASACUSA's approach is complementary to that of another experiment at CERN called ALPHA (Antihydrogen Laser PHysics Apparatus), which reported on Nov.
-17 that it had also trapped antihydrogen atoms
+17 that it had also trapped antihydrogen atoms briefly.

 "With these alternative methods of producing and eventually studying antihydrogen, antimatter will not be able to hide its properties from us much longer," said ASACUSA team leader Yasunori Yamazaki of Japan's Riken research center.
 "There's still some way to go, but we're very happy to see how well this technique works."